icure/medtech-docs/sdks/how-to/how-to-migrate-to-icure-premium-features.md

 :::note

-This how-to assumes that you have been using the iCure Medical Device SDK in your application with the open-source version of the iCure backend and that, after creating an application, a database, and a suer using the iCure Cockpit, you now want to use the cloud version of iCure.
+This how-to assumes that until now, you have been using the iCure Medical Device SDK in your application with the open-source version of iCure.
+You now want to start using the iCure Cloud version, including all premium features.

 :::